The Future Outlook for Low-Code/No-Code

 Key Future Trends

-Artificial intelligence (AI) and machine learning (ML) will become deeply embedded in low-code/no-code platforms.
+- Increased AI and ML Integration: Artificial intelligence (AI) and machine learning (ML) will become deeply embedded in low-code/no-code platforms.
 This will manifest as AI-assisted development (e.g., suggesting components, automating logic), AI-powered data analysis within apps, and the ability to build more sophisticated AI-driven applications.
-The evolution in this space is rapid, similar to advancements discussed in AI & Machine Learning Basics.

-While general-purpose platforms will continue to thrive, we'll see a rise in specialized platforms tailored for specific industries (e.g., FinTech, healthcare, manufacturing) or particular use cases (e.g., IoT applications, complex workflow automation).
-This specialization will offer more targeted features and compliance adherence, akin to the focused tools discussed in Introduction to Federated Learning.
+- Greater Specialization and Niche Platforms: While general-purpose platforms will continue to thrive, we'll see a rise in specialized platforms tailored for specific industries (e.g., FinTech, healthcare, manufacturing) or particular use cases (e.g., IoT applications, complex workflow automation).
+This specialization will offer more targeted features and compliance adherence.

-As more mission-critical applications are built using these platforms, vendors will focus on providing stronger governance, security, and compliance management tools.
-This will be crucial for enterprise adoption and ensuring data integrity, a concern also central to resources like Cybersecurity Essentials.
+- Enhanced Governance and Security Features: As more mission-critical applications are built using these platforms, vendors will focus on providing stronger governance, security, and compliance management tools.
+This will be crucial for enterprise adoption and ensuring data integrity.

 The Evolving Role of Developers